 Now for the bad news: with improved quality and functionality come more features (which is NOT the bad news part).
 The bad news is that means you have to learn about and understand all those new features and the acronyms, lingo, and intimidating terminology that come with them.

 A CRITICAL QUESTION

 TO ASK AN LMS VENDOR

-“Does your LMS have APIs that can integrate with third party systems?”
+“Does your LMS have APIs that can integrate with third-party systems?”

 Wait!
 Don’t leave!
 By the time you’re done reading this, you will understand what an API is and why an LMS should – must – have them.
-We’re not going back to Big Bang, but let’s back up a couple steps.
+We’re not going back to Big Bang, but let’s back up a couple of steps.